fpereiracalvo/fjv-modules/README.md

 # Running control

-The Module can receive a second paramenter to give running control to it using ModuleRunningControl enum, details below:
+The Module can receive a second paramenter to give running control using ModuleRunningControl enum, detailed below:

 * Input: it mark the module as an input.
 The module and options will be run in first place before the rest of modules encountered.
 * Output: it mark the module as an output The module and options will be run in last place.
 * ControlTaker: it mark the module as control taker.
 The application return immediately a result if it module is present in the command-line.
-* RequireArgument: it mark the module to take aditional input argument.
-Run the method byte[] Load(byte[] input, byte[] moduleArgument, string[] args, int index). passing the content bytes to moduleArgument.
 * Unique: it mark the module to doesn't attach more than one time.
 The module factory will throw an Exception if occur.

-You can combine all enums, except Input and Output.
+You can combine the enums members, except Input and Output.

 # Features